Local state of emergency declared in Oxford ahead of winter storm - The Oxford Eagle

 Churches and other community organizations are being contacted to help with food and other items needed as the city sees how many people utilize the shelter.
 Those needing transportation to the shelter can call the Oxford Police Department at 662-232-2400 for assistance.

-Current forecasts call for less than an inch of ice and snow accumulation on Sunday night, but increases to eight to 12 inches of snow and ice on Monday.
+Current forecasts call for less than an inch of ice and snow accumulation on Sunday night, but increases to five to eight inches of snow and ice on Monday.
 Sunday’s high is 26 degrees with a low of 16 and Monday’s high is currently 18 degrees with a low of nine degrees.

 Carrying a Legacy: Lafayette County’s oldest active Black-owned business